cmda-minor-web-1718/web-app-from-scratch-17-18/README.md

 *  https://www.noupe.com/development/javascript-frameworks-94897.html
 *  https://1stwebdesigner.com/web-frameworks/

-## Advantages and disadvantages of client-side single page web apps
-...

 ## Best practices - Movie App

 for the assignment we had to make a single page web app.
 The subject I chose was movies.
 The plan I came up with was making 2 pages.
 A start page that explains what my website does.
 A second page that shows the movies from the API I'm using (the New York Times Movie APA).
 And a detail page that shows the individual movie with plot summary and poster from the movie.